UK breakdown coverGet a quote

 Most modern car keys are three keys in one.

-These keys are secure but are also expensive and time-consuming to replace if lost or broken.
+These keys are secure but can also be expensive and time-consuming to replace if lost or broken.

 Electronic, coded transponder chips embedded in the plastic body of the key were introduced from 1995.
 The chip is passive, so it doesn't need a battery – the code is read when you turn the key in the ignition.